gundy818/barite/README.md

-barite is a library to access the backblaze b2 API.
+Barite is a library to access the Backblaze B2 API.

 It is far from complete, but will have functions added as I need them.
 Contributions are welcome if you need a feature that isn't covered.

+It currently supports enough to be able to transfer individual files to and from B2 buckets.

 ## Installation